sourcegraph/gophercon-2018-liveblog/docs/post-submission-process.md

 1. Presuming there's no broken links or images, we'll close the issue.
 1. Our team will then put your content on the liveblog, and once live, the [Sourcegraph Twitter](https://twitter.com/srcgraph) account will send out a tweet promoting your post.
 You'll be tagged in the post to alert you that your post is live.

+### Composing your post

+However you choose to compose your post, make sure you're not at risk of losing your work.

+Composing locally, then adding the issue once you're ready to submit is a fine option.

+If you want to compose in the GitHub issue editor, save your issue with a “wip:” prefix, then remove it when you're ready to submit the final version.

 ## 3. Celebrate and be rewarded!

 Rejoice!
 Celebrate your contribution to the conference and the golang community.